-Equipment revenue - DISH Network.
-"Equipment revenue - DISH Network" primarily includes sales of digital set-top boxes and related components, including Slingboxes and related hardware products, and sales of satellite broadband equipment and related equipment, primarily related to the Hughes service, to DISH Network.
+Equipment revenue-DISH Network.
+"Equipment revenue-DISH Network" primarily includes sales of digital set-top boxes and related components, including Slingboxes and related hardware products, and sales of satellite broadband equipment and related equipment, primarily related to the Hughes service, to DISH Network.

-Equipment revenue - other.
-"Equipment revenue - other" primarily includes sales of digital set-top boxes and related components to Bell TV, Dish Mexico, and other domestic and international customers, including sales of Slingboxes and related hardware products and sales of broadband equipment and networks to customers in our enterprise and consumer markets.
+Equipment revenue-other.
+"Equipment revenue-other" primarily includes sales of digital set-top boxes and related components to Bell TV, Dish Mexico and other domestic and international customers, including sales of Slingboxes and related hardware products, and sales of broadband equipment and networks to customers in our enterprise and consumer markets.

-Services and other revenue - DISH Network.
-"Services and other revenue - DISH Network" primarily includes revenue associated with satellite and transponder leasing, satellite uplinking/downlinking, signal processing, conditional access management, telemetry, tracking and control, professional services, facilities rental revenue, and other services provided to DISH Network.
-Beginning in October 2012, "Services and other revenue - DISH Network" also include subscriber wholesale service fee for the Hughes service sold to dishNET.
+Services and other revenue-DISH Network.
+"Services and other revenue-DISH Network" primarily includes revenue associated with satellite and transponder leasing, satellite uplinking/downlinking, signal processing, conditional access management, telemetry, tracking and control, development of webbased applications for set-top boxes, professional services, facilities rental revenue and other services provided to DISH Network.
+Beginning in October 2012, "Services and other revenue-DISH Network" also includes subscriber wholesale service fees for the Hughes service sold to dishNET.

-Services and other revenue - other.
-"Services and other revenue - other" primarily includes the sales of enterprise and consumer broadband services, as well as maintenance and other contracted services.
-"Services and other revenue - other" also includes revenue associated with satellite and transponder leasing, satellite uplinking/downlinking, and other services provided to customers other than DISH Network.
+Services and other revenue-other.
+"Services and other revenue-other" primarily includes the sales of enterprise and consumer broadband services, as well as maintenance and other contracted services.
+"Services and other revenue-other" also includes revenue associated with satellite and transponder leasing, satellite uplinking/downlinking and other services provided to customers other than DISH Network.

-Cost of sales - equipment.
-"Cost of sales - equipment" principally includes costs associated with digital set-top boxes and related components sold to DISH Network, Bell TV, Dish Mexico, and other domestic and international customers, including costs associated with Slingboxes and related hardware products.
-"Cost of sales - equipment" also includes the cost of broadband equipment and networks sold to customers in our enterprise, consumer markets, and to DISH Network.
+Cost of sales-equipment.
+"Cost of sales-equipment" principally includes costs associated with digital set-top boxes and related components sold to DISH Network, Bell TV, Dish Mexico and other domestic and international customers, including costs associated with Slingboxes and related hardware products.
+"Cost of sales-equipment" also includes the cost of broadband equipment and networks sold to customers in our enterprise and consumer markets, and to DISH Network.

-Cost of sales - services and other.
-"Cost of sales - services and other" primarily includes the cost of broadband services provided to our enterprise customers, consumer customers, and to DISH Network, as well as the cost of providing maintenance and other contracted services.
-"Cost of sales - services and other" also includes the costs associated with satellite and transponder leasing, satellite uplinking/downlinking, signal processing, conditional access management, telemetry, tracking and control, professional services, facilities rental revenue, and other services provided to our customers, including DISH Network.
+Cost of sales-services and other.
+"Cost of sales-services and other" primarily includes the cost of broadband services provided to our enterprise and consumer customers, and to DISH Network, as well as the cost of providing maintenance and other contracted services.
+"Cost of sales-services and other" also includes the costs associated with satellite and transponder leasing, satellite uplinking/downlinking, signal processing, conditional access management, telemetry, tracking and control, product support and development of applications for set-top boxes, professional services, facilities rental costs, and other services provided to our customers, including DISH Network.

 Research and development expenses.
-"Research and development expenses" primarily includes costs associated with the design and development of products to support future growth by reducing costs and providing new technology and innovations to our customers.
+"Research and development expenses" primarily includes costs associated with the design and development of products to support future growth and provide new technology and innovation to our customers.